-- 3.1 Incorporate the concept of complete streets into the city's efforts to better accommodate and reduce conflicts among multiple modes of traffic and to help make the city more pedestrian, bicycle, and vehicle- friendly. - 3.4 Provide inviting connections between commercial development and adjacent residential neighborhoods. - 3.6 Generate a creative and comprehensive way- finding system that reinforces Littleton's sense of place, while providing directions within the city. - 3.7 Remain technologically current while integrating information and communication technology throughout the city.
+- 3.1 Incorporate the concept of complete streets into the city's efforts to better accommodate and reduce conflicts among multiple modes of traffic and to help make the city more pedestrian, bicycle, and vehicle- friendly. - 3.2 Increase the walkability of neighborhoods and develop an inviting citywide pedestrian network. - 3.3 Upgrade and augment the citywide pedestrian and bicycle connections into Downtown and to RTD's light rail stations. - 3.4 Provide inviting connections between commercial development and adjacent residential neighborhoods. - 3.5 Provide public gathering places and support public enjoyment of thee spaces through activates such as parades, fairs, bazaars, sitting, talking, eating and playing. - 3.6 Generate a creative and comprehensive way- finding system that reinforces Littleton's sense of place, while providing directions within the city. - 3.7 Remain technologically current while integrating information and communication technology throughout the city. - 3.8 Endorse Metro Vision 2035, as approved by the Denver Regional Council of Governments (DRCOG) and accepted by the City of Littleton, both in 2005.